Irish National Association of Australasia: Dan Minogue: Decline then reconstruction

 Proceeds of St Patrick's Day activities had traditionally gone to the Catholic orphanages and the next year the Church took over the organisation of the sports carnival from the INA.
 The association finally won back control of the St Patrick's Day sports carnival in 1957, and continued on for over 20 years until it revived of the St Patrick's Day Parade in 1979.

 Before the Devonshire Street site was developed, the INA ran dances at St Benedict's church hall in Broadway.
-The Sunday night céilís were well attended, and the ranks of the Irish were swelled by new immigrants arriving under the Labor Government's immigration programme introduced in the late 1940s.
+The Sunday night céilís were well attended, and the ranks of the Irish were swelled by new immigrants arriving under the Labor government's immigration programme introduced in the late 1940s.
 Strangely, there was some opposition to these immigrants from those Australian Irish who believed they should have stayed at home to build up the new Irish Republic.
 Nevertheless, it was the immigrants who proved to be the lifeblood of the INA through the 1950s.

-1948 saw one of the most historical events in Irish Australian history.
-In that year the former Taoiseach and 1916 veteran Éamon de Valera made a controversial visit to Australia to campaign for an end to the partition of Ireland.
+One of the most historical events in Irish Australian history happened in 1948.
+In that year, the former Taoiseach and 1916 veteran Éamon de Valera made a controversial visit to Australia to campaign for an end to the partition of Ireland.
 Albert Dryer organised the Sydney leg of de Valera's visit under the auspices of the INA.

-In the early 1950s the membership of the INA was thriving.
+In the early 1950s, the membership of the INA was thriving.
 In 1951 the first annual Feis was held at the Sydney Sports Ground and over the years this was built into a national contest in Gaelic and other sports, Irish dancing and piping.